-1. Determination of an Expellable Offense

-The Aspire Principal or designee investigates an incident and determines whether the offense results in a suspension.
+- 1. Determination of an Expellable Offense - The Aspire Principal or designee investigates an incident, including giving the students and parents meaningful opportunities to be heard, and determines whether the offense results in a suspension.
 If so, the administrator follows the procedures to suspend the student outlined above.